 These topics can be used to create blog posts, or content offers like e-books, white papers, or webinars that have high keyword value for popular or recently relevant topics and therefore popular searches.

-How keywords still matter in HTML
+Are keywords still relevant? – How keywords still matter in SEO

 After you have completed your initial keyword research, you will want to incorporate those keywords into your content and HTML markup.